 11.00 -12.00pm Monday 3 July 2021 – David is giving a presentation on The Coventry Canal and its imact on the communites in Foleshill over the last 250 years.
 This is one of the talks in The Herber’s seies on Treasured Tales Online (see https://www.theherbert.org/whats_on/1561/treasured_tales_online_coventry_canal__five_and_a_half_miles_of_history)

 May 2021 – Although work on this site has been rather quiet David has been busy looking into the history of Coventry’s silk ribbon trade.
 The Foleshill book led him down the rabbit hole of the so called ‘top shop’ architecture of the ribbon weavers, which in turn made him realise that he needed to understand more about the origins of the trade.
-That in turn made him appreciate how little of the topic had been commited to print, and what little there was offered misleading explanations.
+That in turn made him appreciate how little of the topic had been commited to print, and what little was found there was often misleading.
 His resolution to this can be read in an article to be published in Warwickshire History this summer entitled ‘Lies, Damn Lies and the Eighteenth Century Coventry Silk Ribbon Industry’.
 The lockdown has meant that time has been available to extend the research into the nineteenth century rise and fall of the trade.
 Hopefully, it will be possible for this to be published as a book at sometime in the future.
-Unfortunately the original focus on the characteristic built environment that ribbon weaving gave to Coventry will end up being just the final chapter!
+Unfortunately the original focus on the characteristic built environment that ribbon weaving gave to Coventry looks to be only the final chapter!

 2.00pm Monday 7 January 2019 – Hear David give a presentation on The Hidden History of Coventry Top-Shops at Stoke History Group, Stoke Church Hall, Walsgrave Road